AminBhst/brisk/README.md

 - **Automatic connection reset:** Hanging connections will be reset automatically.

 ## :globe_with_meridians: Browser Integration
+The features of the browser extension include:
-Brisk supports browser integration that allows for capturing downloads from the browser and adding them directly into the app.
+- Capturing download requests from the browser and directly adding them to Brisk
+- Extracting all download links from a selected text and adding them to Brisk all at once

 Please refer to the [brisk-browser-extension repository](https://github.com/AminBhst/brisk-browser-extension) for installation.

 ## :film_projector: Demo With Browser Integration